dellow/Web-Framework/README.md

 ## Install
 After cloning the repository simply run from your command line:

-	./clean
+	bash ./clean
-This will remove the Git wrapper and replace with a fresh Git initialisation and remove any un-necessary files/directories
+This will remove the Git wrapper and replace with a fresh Git initialisation and remove any un-necessary files/directories.
+All JavaScript to be added in /app and /helpers - this will be compiled by Grunt into a global build.js file.

 ## Usage
 * Run the default config in development mode